h15200/notes/dataStructures.md

 The first item is called the head

-Implementation - to add a new node, you can interatively look for a node where the next value is null and assign the new node to that.
+Implementation - to add a new node, you can iteratively look for a node where the next value is null and assign the new node to that.
 You can't use indexes, you must always start at the head and continue calling next until the next value is 'null', which means it's the end of the linked list

 to remove an element, you have to start at the head, and rather than deleting that node, you simply link the previous node to the node 2 links in front and exclude the current.